AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/groupings-overview.md

 product-area: reporting
 navigation-topic: reporting-elements
 title: Groupings overview in Adobe Workfront
-description: (NOTE: This article was supposed to be replaced by "Groupings overview", but decided to keep this here because this is linked in too many places.
-"Create groupings" and "Edit existing groupings" have been added also (with videos) to replace portions of the old content here.)
+description: "(NOTE: This article was supposed to be replaced by "Groupings overview", but decided to keep this here because this is linked in too many places.
+"Create groupings" and "Edit existing groupings" have been added also (with videos) to replace portions of the old content here.)"
 ---

 # Groupings overview in Adobe Workfront